sshaw/git-link/README.md

 (global-set-key (kbd "C-c g l") 'git-link)
 ```

-With a prefix argument prompt for the remote's name.
+With a single prefix argument prompt for the remote's name.
 Defaults to `"origin"`.

+With a double prefix argument invert the value of `git-link-use-commit`.

 With a prefix argument of `-`, generate a link without line numbers.